vinyashegde/shorto_url_shorter/PrivacyPolicy.md

 ## Privacy Policy Overview

-At **Our Website**, we highly value your privacy and strive to offer you the best user experience possible.
+At **Shorto**, we highly value your privacy and strive to offer you the best user experience possible.
 To achieve this, we collect various types of information, both personal and anonymous, as detailed below:

 ### 📝 Personal Information Collection

-We gather personal information with the sole purpose of enhancing your experience on our website.
+We gather personal information with the sole purpose of enhancing your experience on our extension.
 This information may include data such as your name, email address, and any other details you provide while using our services.

 ### 🌐 Anonymous Information Collection

 In addition to personal data, we also collect anonymous information, which cannot be traced back to any individual user.
 This data comprises statistics like the number of link clicks, page views, and login times.
-We use this anonymous data to improve and optimize our website, making it more user-friendly.
+We use this anonymous data to improve and optimize our extension, making it more user-friendly.

 ### 💾 Storage of Personal Information